 Hot Cocoa in a Mason Jar

 When I was in 7th grade someone on the dance team gave all the girls peppermint hot cocoa mix in a jar.
 Like this was way before Pinterest.
-Shit, this was even before the internet.
+Shoot, this was even before the internet.

 So this was like a legit “idea” that someone found in a magazine or some other relic of a decor source or DIY staple.
 So to say that hot cocoa in a jar is a “new idea” isn’t true.
 But regardless, this is a classic Mason Jar gift idea that will certainly win you points in the carpool line, or at least with your family members who love some nostalgia (and well designed gift presentation!)